 “Come now, you who say, ‘Today or tomorrow we will travel to such and such a city and spend a year there and do business and make a profit.’
 You don’t even know what tomorrow will bring—what your life will be!
 For you are like smoke that appears for a little while, then vanishes.
 Instead, you should say, ‘If the Lord wills, we will live and do this or that.’
 But as it is, you boast in your arrogance.
 All such boasting is evil” (James 4:13-16).

 Though we are always giving up our plans, we are never giving up on God’s stable, lasting, and perfect plan both for us and the cosmos.
 Though we might be tempted to despair at our inability to make plans based on our uncertainty regarding the future, that same uncertainty is an opportunity to lean again and again on the God who never changes.
 We can know certainly that God is doing what He has been doing which is what He will be doing – namely, bringing all things together under the reign of His Son Jesus Christ.
 And we can know, because of the gospel, that though our plans might fail, God’s plan for us to rule and reign as co-heirs with Jesus never will.

-Christians are those, then, that are always giving up.
+Christians are those, then, who are always giving up.

-And Christians are those, then, that are never giving up.
+And Christians are those, then, who are never giving up.